-For week 1 participation/attendance is defined as logging into the MyCourses course, registering in the MyMathLab course, submitting the syllabus quiz with a score of 100% and completing the assignments listed in the weekly schedule for week 1.
+For week 1 participation/attendance is defined as logging into the MyCourses course, registering in the MyMathLab course, and completing the assignments listed in the weekly schedule for week 1.
 Student who do not actively participate will be removed from the course.

-Active participation in the course after week 1 is defined as logging into the MyCourses course regularly and completing the assignments listed in the weekly schedule each week.
 At the 60% point in the course, students who are not actively participating will be administratively withdrawn from the course and receive a grade of W.